Hello there! My name is Nicole and I am a blogger over at D’Amato Adventures.

 Most importantly, relax and enjoy the wedding planning process.

-I remember throughout the entire wedding planning process my dad would always tell me to “enjoy it” and I kept thinking he was crazy!
-I would tell him that I’ll enjoy it when it’s all over.
+I remember throughout the entire wedding planning process my dad would always tell me to enjoy it.
 Looking back, I really wish I enjoyed the planning part more.
 You only plan a wedding one time.
 Make sure that you have fun doing it!
 Have a girl’s night where you and your friends put together center pieces or address invitations.
 Go on dates with your fiancé to check out different caterers.
 Whatever you decide to do, relax.
 Take it all in.

 Planning a wedding from out of state is not easy.
 But it’s definitely possible.
 Following these tips will help make the process as smooth as can be.
 Happy wedding planning!